 As you’re probably aware, Destiny 2 is officially coming to PC, and it’s coming this year.
 That means it’s not long now until we can tear across Milky Way planets on speeder bikes and bust open aliens like loot-filled pinatas.
-The first game was console exclusive, so if you’ve been gaming exclusively on PC the last few years it might have passed you by.
+The first game never came to our towers, so if you’re exclusively a PC gamer it might have passed you by.
 With that in mind, we’ve put together this handy primer for anyone who doesn’t know their Gjallarhorn from their Dinklebot.

 What is Destiny?

 Destiny is a blend of MMO and FPS, developed by Halo creators Bungie.
-It’s got the incredibly satisfying core gameplay loop of Halo, but it’s married to a moreish loot system that’ll keep you plugging away until the sun goes supernova.
+It’s got the satisfying gunplay of Halo, but it’s married to a moreish level-and-loot system that’ll keep you plugging away until the sun goes supernova.

-In it, you take on the role of a fully customisable Guardian, and you travel freely between different planets in our own solar system, completing missions, free-roaming, and taking part in the game’s Strikes and Raids.
-Like in an MMO, the game’s meta is always shifting and evolving.
+You take the role of a fully customisable Guardian, wielding space magic called Light that's been gifted by the Traveler (the big white ball).
+You travel freely between different planets in our own solar system, completing missions, free-roaming, and taking part in Strikes and Raids - small and big dungeons, to oversimplify.

 At one point in the first game, players all gathered around a certain cave and farmed enemies non-stop in what was referred to as the ‘loot cave’.
-The cave gave out disproportionate amounts of loot, so long as you were willing to stand and drop constantly respawning enemies all day long.
-No doubt the sequel will have similar quirks crop up and be swiftly plugged.
+This was back when ordinary mobs still had a minute chance to drop decent loot, and spawned quickly enough to make the drop rate somewhat tolerable.
+No doubt the sequel will have similar quirks crop up, and be equally swiftly plugged.

-When not exploring other planets, players gathered around a central hub called The Tower.
-There players were free to buy items, turn in engrams - RNG loot - and use a range of emotes to interact with other players.
+When not exploring other planets, players gathered in a social hub called The Tower.
+There they bought items, turned 'engrams' into RNG loot, and used a range of emotes to interact with others.
 Impromptu dance-offs were common.

 Destiny’s playable races

 There are three playable races in Destiny, each with their own distinct look.
-When creating your character you get a choice of playing as the following:
+When creating your character you got a choice of the following - and it looks like this is almost identical in the sequel:

 Have a quick look in the mirror - that’s a human, that is.
 Yer a human, Harry.
 Anyway, yeah, if you’re boring you can play as a human.